mohamedyd/awesome_resources/ml-courses.md

 * [LangChain: Chat with Your Data](https://www.deeplearning.ai/short-courses/langchain-chat-with-your-data/): The course delves into two main topics: (1) Retrieval Augmented Generation (RAG), a common LLM application that retrieves contextual documents from an external dataset, and (2) a guide to building a chatbot that responds to queries based on the content of your documents, rather than the information it has learned in training.

+* [Hands-on training transformers by San Diego Machine Learning](https://www.youtube.com/playlist?list=PLmp4AHm0u1g0_dp3KViUFepC-xDsQIrS_): Get to understand the working of transformers which form the core of generative ai models.
+The training has 5 one hour long sessions on Understanding data preparation, Knowledge on pretraining models, Model finetuning for specific use-cases, and Inferencing and deployment strategies.

 * [State of GPT by Andrej Karpathy](https://build.microsoft.com/en-US/sessions/db3f4859-cd30-4445-a0cd-553c3304f8e2): Learn about the training pipeline of GPT assistants like ChatGPT, from tokenization to pretraining, supervised finetuning, and Reinforcement Learning from Human Feedback (RLHF).
 Dive deeper into practical techniques and mental models for the effective use of these models, including prompting strategies, finetuning, the rapidly growing ecosystem of tools, and their future extensions.

 * [LLM Bootcamp - Spring 2023 The Full Stack](https://www.youtube.com/playlist?list=PL1T8fO7ArWleyIqOy37OVXsP4hFXymdOZ): The course teaches you launching your first LLM app, foundational knowledge for LLMs, performing knowledge retrieval, and deploying these models to production.